Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.61, No.3, pp. 1345-1364, 2019, DOI:10.32604/cmc.2019.06669

 Abstract With the popularization of terminal devices and services in Internet of things (IoT), it will be a challenge to design a network resource allocation method meeting various QoS requirements and effectively using substrate resources.
 In this paper, a dynamic network slicing mechanism including virtual network (VN) mapping and VN reconfiguration is proposed to provide network slices for services.
 Firstly, a service priority model is defined to create queue for resource allocation.
 Then a slice including Virtual Network Function (VNF) placement and routing with optimal cost is generated by VN mapping.
-Next, considering temporal variations of service resource requirements, the size… More >
+Next, considering temporal variations of More >

 • Open Access